Atang de la Rama: Biography

 On May 8, 1987, "for her sincere devotion to original Filipino theater and music, her outstanding artistry as singer, and as sarsuela actress-playwright-producer, her tireless efforts to bring her art to all sectors of Filipino society and to the world," President Corazon C. Aquino proclaimed Atang de la Rama a National Artist of the Philippines for Theater and Music.

 De la Rama died on July 11, 1991.
 She was married to National Artist for Literature, Amado V. Hernandez.

+Legacy

+A street inside the Cultural Center of the Philippines Complex in Pasay City is named in her honor and memory.